Secretary of Agriculture Announces PA Farm Show Fall Food Fest

-Harrisburg, PA – Agriculture Secretary Russell Redding announced that Pennsylvanians can get their PA Farm Show food fix at an outdoor Fall Food Fest in November.
+HARRISBURG, Pa.
+(WHTM) – Agriculture Secretary Russell Redding announced that Pennsylvanians can get their Pennsylvania Farm Show food fix at an outdoor Fall Food Fest in November.
 The fest will take place at the Pennsylvania Farm Show Complex & Expo Center from November 13-15, 2020.

 “While our traditional Pennsylvania Farm Show in January has transitioned to virtual with public health and safety in mind, we know that everyone’s been wondering how they’ll get their favorite Farm Show foods,” said Redding.
 “The answer is the Fall Food Fest!